cfpb/open-source-project-template/CODE_OF_CONDUCT.md

 For help filing a complaint about discrimination on the basis of marital status, political affiliation, or any other non-merit factor, or for claims of retaliation for whistleblower activity, contact the Office of Special Counsel or the Merit Systems Protection Board .

-For help filing a complaint about discrimination on the basis of uniformed status, you may contact the Veterans’ Employment and Training Service (VETS)  at the Department of Labor, the Merit Systems Protection Board , or the Office of Special Counsel , depending on the circumstances.
+For help filing a complaint about discrimination on the basis of uniformed status, you may contact the Veterans’ Employment and Training Service (VETS) at the Department of Labor, the Merit Systems Protection Board, or the Office of Special Counsel, depending on the circumstances.

 For help filing a complaint about discrimination on the basis of membership in a labor organization, you may contact the Federal Labor Relations Authority or your union (if applicable).

 ### Equal employment opportunity policy

-For more information about CFPB’s equal employment opportunity (EEO) policyies and procedures visit https://www.consumerfinance.gov/office-civil-rights/eeo-policy-and-reports/
+For more information about the CFPB’s equal employment opportunity (EEO) policies and procedures visit https://www.consumerfinance.gov/office-civil-rights/eeo-policy-and-reports/

 ## Credits

-CFPB is greatly appreciative of the multiple sources that we drew from to build this Code of Conduct, including:
+The CFPB is greatly appreciative of the multiple sources that we drew from to build this Code of Conduct, including:

 - [The Technology Transformation Services (TTS) Code of Conduct](https://18f.gsa.gov/code-of-conduct/)
 - [The Contributor Covenant](https://www.contributor-covenant.org/)